What is an ICAP and how do I create one?

 An ICAP is not an "approved" high school plan.
-It is a planning tool to set goals and determine if student is on track for meeting their graduation and post-graduation goals.
-An ICAP is only a PLAN; it is not a firm commitment; however, it's important to remember that it is intended to help students achieve their goals, inlcuding high school graduation, and thus should be taken seriously.
+It is a *planning tool* to set goals and determine if student is on track for meeting their graduation and post-graduation goals.
+An ICAP is only a PLAN; it is not a firm commitment; however, it's important to remember that it is intended to help students achieve their goals, including high school graduation, and thus should be taken seriously.
 ICAPs should be updated and reviewed each semester.
 Updated ICAPS, posted to the Schoology website, are required each semester for all Concurrent Enrollment students.

 IT IS SUGGESTED ALL PARENTS BEGIN AN ICAP WHEN THEIR STUDENT ENTERS 7th GRADE.